What Does Sexual Abuse Look Like: Signs Of Trauma

 Rawpixel

-Signs and symptoms of sexual abuse
+Warning signs and symptoms of sexual abuse

 The immediate psychological symptoms displayed by someone following sexual abuse of any kind may include fear, shock, disbelief, and emotionally shutting down.
 The psychological symptoms may intensify over time, and the impacted person may experience mental health concerns, such as depression, anxiety, and post-traumatic stress disorder (PTSD).

-Physical signs of sexual abuse may include:
+Physical signs of sexual assault

 • Blood in the vagina